Gaussian Loss Smoothing Enables Certified Training with Tight Convex Relaxations: Gaussian Loss Smoothing (GLS) for Certified Training

 \cref{thm:gls} shows several desired qualities of GLS.
 First, it shows that GLS can turn any discontinuous loss function into a continuous one that is differentiable everywhere, as visualized in \cref{subfig:discontinuity}.
 Second, GLS can make the loss surface Lipschitz continuous if we optimize in a compact set, thus ensuring that the loss surface is smooth.
-Third, GLS can help to overcome the sensitivity issue since it reduces the sharpness of local optima.
-As we show in \cref{subfig:sensitivity}, depending on the standard deviation, the local minimum can be reduced or removed, and the loss landscape is thus smoothed.
+Third, GLS can help to overcome the sensitivity issue since it provably reduces the deviation from convexity as long as the loss function is not affine.
+As we show in \cref{subfig:sensitivity}, depending on the standard deviation used for smoothing, the local minimum can be reduced or removed, and the loss landscape is thus more favorable.
 However, the choice of standard deviation is crucial.
 While a too-small standard deviation only has a minimal effect on loss smoothness and might not remove local minima, a too-large standard deviation can oversmooth the loss, completely removing or misaligning the minima.
 We again illustrate this in \cref{subfig:sensitivity}.
 There, a small standard deviation of $\sigma=0.5$ works properly, while $\sigma=0.25$ does not smooth out the local minimum, and $\sigma=1.0$ severely misaligns the new global minimum with that of the original function.
 Overall, GLS has the theoretical potential to mitigate the key issues, discontinuity, non-smoothness, and sensitivity, for tight convex relaxations (as identified by \citet{JovanovicBBV22} and \citet{LeeLPL21}).

 \paragraph{Empirical Confirmation} To empirically confirm that GLS can mitigate discontinuity, non-smoothness, and sensitivity, we plot the original and smoothed loss landscape (along the direction of the \deeppoly gradient) of different relaxations for a \cnnt and different standard deviations in \cref{fig:empirical_smooth}.
 We normalize all losses by dividing them by their value for the unperturbed weights and estimate the expectation under GLS with sampling.